 In addition, Dr Vladislav Sandler has a separate contract with Hemogenyx LLC effective 1 September 2017 appointing him as CEO and Chief Scientific Officer of Hemogenyx LLC for a three-year term and setting out his duties in relation to his day-to-day to work in connection with Hemogenyx's product candidates.
-Pursuant to this contract, Dr Sandler receives \$120,000 per annum and four weeks' holiday a year.
+Pursuant to this contract, Dr Sandler receives \$125,000 per annum and four weeks' holiday a year.
 Dr Sandler is also subject to certain non-compete and non-interference covenants in the event of its termination (subject to certain limited exceptions).
-Dr Sandler also has a separate contract with Immugenyx LLC effective 1 January 2019 (following the period in review) appointing him as CEO and Chief Scientific Officer of Immugenyx LLC for a three-year term and setting out his duties in relation to his day-to-day work in connection with Immugenyx's development of its AHC.
-Pursuant to this contract, Dr Sandler receives \$60,000 per annum.
+Dr Sandler also has a separate contract with Immugenyx LLC effective from 1 January 2019 appointing him as CEO and Chief Scientific Officer of Immugenyx LLC for a three-year term and setting out his duties in relation to his day-to-day work in connection with Immugenyx's development of its AHC.
+Pursuant to this contract, Dr Sandler receives \$60,000 and 10,000 ownership units in Immugenyx LLC per annum.
 This contract has similar non-compete and non-interference covenants in the event of its termination.